etwest/Increment-and-Freeze/README.md

 # Increment-and-Freeze
-Increment-and-Freeze is a divide-and-conquer algorithm for computing the LRU success function (or hit-rate curve) of a trace T. It has log-fold parallelism and a cost of O(n/B log n) in the external memory model.
+Increment-and-Freeze is a divide-and-conquer algorithm for computing the LRU success function (or hit-rate curve) of a trace T. It has log-fold parallelism and a cost of O(n/B log n) IOs in the external memory model.

 TODO: Paper reference here eventually

+## License
+The Increment-and-Freeze source code is licensed under the GPLv2 license.
+See `LICENSE.txt`.

 ## Requirements
 - openmp